 Measles in Sullivan County

-There have been three confirmed cases of measles in Sullivan County residents since March 14, 2019 who had exposure to other individuals with confirmed measles in NYC.
-The contagious period has passed.
+There have been 15 confirmed cases of measles in Sullivan County residents and visitors since March 14, 2019.

 Due to the current measles outbreak in neighboring counties of Orange, Rockland, Westchester and parts of New York City (Williamsburg, Borough Park and Brooklyn), and with the anticipation of a large influx of visitors for the summer season from these areas of the state where outbreaks are ongoing, the Sullivan County Department of Public Health recommends the following: